In a Mirror, Darkly: Critical response

-Jay Garmon at TechRepublic ranked it as the fifth best episode, saying that the writers managed to include a "gleefully malicious and fatal series of unexpected double-crosses, but also work in some of the most satisfying and coherent mythology gags that Enterprise ever displayed".
-In a list of the top 100 episodes of the Star Trek franchise, "In a Mirror, Darkly" was placed in 40th place by Charlie Jane Anders at io9.
-In 2017, SyFy ranked the two-parter 5th out of the seven Star Trek Mirror Universe episodes produced as of that date.
-That same year, Vulture.com wrote that "The series took a long time to find its feet, only hitting its stride in its final season with episodes like the two-parter “In a Mirror, Darkly.”

-IGN gave the combined double episode a rating of 5 out of 5, and said it "may be a gimmick episode, but it's a gimmick that works nearly flawlessly and shouldn't be missed."
+IGN gave the combined double episode a rating of five out of five, and said it "may be a gimmick episode, but it's a gimmick that works nearly flawlessly and shouldn't be missed."
 Reviewing the first part for TrekNation, Michelle Erica Green said that her favorite part was the modified opening sequence, and described it as "fun and lighthearted in a twisted sort of way" but thought that the closing episodes of the series would have been better if they had concentrated on the real crew and ship.
 She thought that the second installment saw the series "stretching a clever idea too thin", and that a "one-hour 'Mirror' would have made more sense in terms of the pacing and for Enterprise as a whole."

-Jamahl Epsicokhan at his website Jammer's Reviews gave the first episode a score of three out of four, and the second part a score of two and a half.
-He described it as an "evil comic book", and regarding the first part, "To call this episode over-the-top would be an understatement.
+Jamahl Epsicokhan at his website Jammer's Reviews gave the first episode a score of three out of four, and the second part two and a half.
+Epsicokhan described it as an "evil comic book", and regarding the first part, "To call this episode over-the-top would be an understatement.
 This is a go-for-broke hour of lunatic madness."
 His view on the second part was that the re-created sets were impressive, but "it goes so far over the top that it comes back around and kicks itself in its own ass.
 It's overplayed, overacted, and over-goofy."